- 9200 Fair Oaks Blvd, Fair Oaks, CA 95628

 - Or email!

-Our early childhood programs are based on the latest research and our understanding of the need to protect the wonder of childhood, including the child’s right to learn through creative play.
+Our early childhood program is based on the latest research and our understanding of the need to protect the wonder of childhood, including the child’s right to learn through creative play.
 The curriculum is focused on developmentally appropriate care giving and education with emphasis on the young child’s physical, emotional and mental health.
 Students learn activities that help foster enthusiastic learning, intellectual growth, self-esteem and social responsibility.

 Foundation in Anthroposophy: The Nature of the Human Being • Human Development • The Evolution of Consciousness • Rudolf Steiner’s Life and Work • Personal Biography and Life Cycles • Visual and Performing Arts • Nature Study • Cosmology